-In the presented study an analysis of the condition of bare surfaces within the Bulgarian part of Ograzhden Mountain was made.
+In the present study an analysis of the condition of bare surfaces and vegetation cover within the Bulgarian part of Ograzhden Mountain was made.
 Environmental monitoring using remote sensing has shown positive trends and reduced areas of bare surfaces.
-This fact, along with the increase in vegetation cover, is an indicator of environmental restoration.
+This fact, along with the increase in vegetation cover on the other hand, is an indicator of environmental restoration.
 The vegetation cover and especially the forests are the main natural resource of mountain ecosystems such as Ograzhden Mountain.
 Its slow restoration in the medium to long term would reduce the negative impact of erosion processes (and probably some human influence) on these lands and guarantee the sustainable development of the local ecosystem.